Bangkok Knockout

-Plot
+Bangkok Knockout (โคตรสู้ โคตรโส) is a 2010 Thai martial arts film directed by Panna Rittikrai and written by Jonathon Siminoe.
+The film stars Chatchapol Kulsiriwuthichai, Pimchanok Luevisadpaibul, Gitabak Agohjit, Supaksorn Chaimongkol, Sorapong Chatree, Virat Kemgrad, Speedy Arnold and Sarawoot Kumsorn.

+Premise

-After winning a contest to star in a Hollywood film, a group of martial arts students celebrate by hosting a party.
-However, they all get drugged and passed out while celebrating.
+After winning a contest to star in a Hollywood film, a group of martial arts students celebrate by hosting a party, but they all get drugged and passed out while celebrating.
 When they wake up, they are attacked and soon some of their friends have been kidnapped.
-They quickly learn that a group of assassins are coming after them and that the contest may not have been what it seemed.
+They quickly learn that a group of assassins are after them and that the contest may not have been what it seemed.
 The only way to survive is to fight their way out and rescue their friends.